The nature of a woodland burial.

 To protect the ambiance of a natural woodland setting we do not allow non-biodegradable vases or containers on graves.
 Artificial flowers, ornaments, windmills, toys, stones, balloons, lanterns, vases, flowerpots or other garden items will also be removed.

-In keeping with a natural setting the graves are not marked by artificial markers, however their location may be identified by a wooden or granite marker, these can be ordered directly from the burial park office.
-In due course graves will be marked using electronic marker pins.
+In keeping with a natural setting the graves are not marked by artificial markers, however their location may be identified by a granite memorial plaque, this can be ordered directly from the burial park office.

 All graveside ceremonies must respect the dignity of the Burial Park and nature of the woodland setting and not interfere with other users.
 When ceremonies are arranged, the form of service and the person conducting it must be agreed with the Burial Park Manager.
 The Trust offers advice concerning the ceremony.